kunjgit/GameZone/Games/Am_I_the_number/README.md

 - enter a number in the guess field and press submit to check whether the number you thought of matches the number.

+## New Feature
+- Added Restart button to reset the game without refreshing.

 <br>